-- 1. Faculties can have in their statute an internal regulation with limited scope called "Rules of Doctoral Studies". - 2.
-The Rules of Doctoral Studies must not be in contradiction with these Rules and they may stipulate further details concerning doctoral study programmes, in particular the system of credits and rules of the course of studies or dates of monitoring of studies. - 3.
-A failure to comply with the obligations stipulated by the Rules of Doctoral Studies is considered a failure to fulfil the study requirements of the study programme under these Rules and the student's studies will be terminated pursuant to Section 56, Para 1 (b) of the Act and Article 34, Para 7 (b) hereof.
+- (1) Faculties can have in their statute an internal regulation with limited scope called "Rules of Doctoral Studies". - (2) The Rules of Doctoral Studies must not be in contradiction with these Rules and they may stipulate further details concerning doctoral study programmes, in particular the system of credits and rules of the course of studies, the dates of monitoring of studies and the number of obligatory subjects differently than is stipulated in Article 27. - (3) A failure to comply with the obligations stipulated by the Rules of Doctoral Studies is considered a failure to fulfil the study requirements of the study programme under these Rules and the student's studies will be terminated pursuant to Section 56, Para 1 (b) of the Act and Article 34, Para 7 (b) hereof.
 The decision-making in this matter is governed by Section 68 of the Act.